-- 46. In relation to carrying amount at the end of a reporting period of assets acquired in past business combinations, investors might be needing this information in case they choose not to model potential business combinations in projecting expected future cash flows of the entity.
-However, it is not clear if this information is required only for intangible assets acquired in a business combination or also for other assets acquired in a business combination. - 47.
-The Board might want to consider requiring disclosure of carrying amounts of assets acquired in past business combinations.
-However, preparers are likely to raise concerns about that disclosure because that information may not always be available, especially for some assets.
+Consequently, it is not clear if the IASB could take any action that would change the information reported by data aggregators. - 48.
+In relation to carrying amount at the end of a reporting period of assets acquired in past business combinations, investors might need this information if they choose not to model potential business combinations in projecting expected future cash flows of the entity.
+However, it is not clear if this information is required only for intangible assets acquired in a business combination or also for other assets acquired in a business combination. - 49.
+The IASB might want to consider requiring disclosure of carrying amounts of assets acquired in past business combinations.
+However, preparers are likely to raise concerns that this information may not always be available, especially for some assets.